Vox1oot/Vox1oot/README.md

 ### Here are my study & pet projects :
 <div>
   <h4><a href=https://github.com/Vox1oot/frontend-project-lvl1>Brain games</a>
-  - This is a simple console game where you have to give the right answer to 3 different questions.
+  - The console game in the format: question - answer.
   </h4>
   <h4>
   <a href=https://github.com/Vox1oot/frontend-project-lvl2>Gendiff</a>
-  - This is a CLI program that displays the data difference of the two files.
+  - The console utility designed to calculate and display the difference between two data structures.
+The utility can display the difference in 2 formats.
   </h4>
   <h4>
   <a href=https://github.com/Vox1oot/frontend-project-lvl3>RSS-aggregator</a>
-  - The web application for automatic collection of messages from sources exporting to RSS formats.
+  - The SPA application for the aggregation of RSS feeds.
+The app receives a source as input, checks the source for updates every 5 seconds, and allows you to read each post as a short description, and a direct link to the specific post.
   </h4>
     <h4>
     <a href=https://github.com/Vox1oot/todo>To-Do list</a>